-Upon the expiration or termination of the Lease, Lessee shall surrender the Premises in the manner and condition required by Paragraph 7.4 of the Original Lease and other applicable lease provisions, free of any occupancies, claims to occupancy, liens, Trade Fixtures (as defined in Paragraph 7.3(a) of the Original Lease) or personal property of Lessee or of any subtenant or other third party claiming under Lessee.
-The parties agree that Lessor shall be required to make the written election described in Paragraph 7.4(b) of the Original Lease (electing to require Lessee's removal of certain "Lessee Owned Alterations or Utility Installations" from the Premises (the "Removal Election")) at any time after the date of this Fifth Amendment up until thirty (30) days after the Expiration Date, as amended by Paragraph 1 above.
-Provided, however, that if Lessor makes a Removal Election, then Lessee shall complete such removal and related work prior to the latter of (i) the date thirty (30) days after Lessor gives written notice to Lessee of such election, or (ii) the Expiration Date.
+Upon the expiration or termination of the Lease, Lessee shall surrender the Premises in the manner and condition required by Paragraph 7.4 of the Original Lease and other applicable lease provisions (including but not limited to Paragraph 57(G) of Addendum No. 1 to the Original Lease [regarding the removal of Lessee's signage and repair of any related damage as described in such paragraph] and Paragraph 14.8 of the Second Amendment [regarding the removal of Lessee's "Transmission and/or Reception Equipment" and the related repair and restoration work described in such paragraph]), free of any occupancies, claims to occupancy, liens, Trade Fixtures (as defined in Paragraph 7.3(a) of the Original Lease) or personal property of Lessee or of any subtenant or other third party claiming under Lessee.
+In order to facilitate the orderly and efficient completion of (a) Lessor's written election of under Paragraph 7.4(b) of the Original Lease (the "Removal Election" as further described below), (b) Lessee's timely performance of the removal, repair and restoration work required of Lessee under the Lease, and (c) Lessee's timely surrender of the Premises to Lessor on or before the Expiration Date, the parties agree to cause a joint inspection of the Premises to be conducted prior to June 30, 2013, by such representatives and consultants as each party may select.
+(Each party agrees to act reasonably and in good faith in cooperatively selecting a mutually acceptable time and date before June 30, 2013, for such inspection.)
+The parties agree that Lessor shall be required to make the written election described in Paragraph 7.4(b) of the Original Lease (electing to require Lessee's removal of certain "Lessee Owned Alterations or Utility Installations" from the Premises (the "Removal Election")) at any time after the date of this Sixth Amendment up until thirty (30) days after the Expiration Date, as amended by Paragraph 1 above; provided, however, that if Lessor makes a Removal Election, then Lessee shall complete such removal and related work prior to the latter of (i) the date thirty (30) days after Lessor gives written notice to Lessee of such election, or (ii) the Expiration Date.
+(Regarding Lessor's Removal Election, the parties acknowledge that under Paragraphs 7.4(b) and 7.4(c) of the Original Lease [including the inserts thereto marked with asterisks], Lessee will not be required to remove, and shall surrender to Lessor, all improvements that were purchased with Landlord's Contribution to Lessee's Work under Paragraph 52 of Addendum No. 1 to the Original Lease, as evidenced by the invoices delivered to Lessor under such Paragraph 52, except that Lessee may remove trade fixtures with an original purchase price of up to \$300,000 which were purchased with such Landlord's Contribution.)